-Andréa Keys Connell is an Associate Professor of Ceramics at Appalachian State University, known for her emotionally resonant figurative sculptures.
-Her work has been featured in Colossal, The New York Times, and exhibited internationally at institutions such as the Jane Hartsook Gallery in New York and the Gaya Culture and Art Center in Korea.
-Represented by Blue Spiral 1 (Asheville, NC) and J Mackey Gallery (East Hamptons).
+Daniel Rich is a painter known for his precise, hard-edged depictions of architecture that explore the visual language of Andréa Keys Connell is an Associate power, control, and memory.
+He received Professor of Ceramics at Appalachian State his MFA from Tufts University and the School of the Museum of Fine Arts, Boston, University, known for her emotionally and has exhibited widely, with solo shows resonant figurative sculptures.
+Her work has been featured in Colossal, The New at Miles McEnery Gallery (New York), StudioTrouble (Berlin), and the Museum of York Times, and exhibited internationally at institutions such as the Jane Hartsook Fine Arts Boston, among others.
+Gallery in New York and the Gaya Culture Rich's work is held in public and private and Art Center in Korea.
+Represented by collections including the Museum of Fine Arts Boston, Collezione Maramotti (Italy), Blue Spiral 1 (Asheville, NC) and J Mackey and the Hudson Valley Museum of Contem-Gallery (East Hamptons).

 Connell has completed over 20 solo exhibitions and numerous public art commissions.
 Her recent collaboration with Susan Alexandra was featured in Wirecutter.
-A sought-after educator and speaker, she has led workshops at Penland School of Craft (NC), Haystack Mountain School of Crafts (ME), Arrowmont School of Arts and Crafts (TN), and The Metropolitan Museum of Art (NYC), and presented at conferences including the National Council on Education for the Ceramic Arts and Women Working
+A sought-after educator and speaker, she has led workshops at Penland School of Craft (NC), Haystack Mountain School of Crafts (ME), Arrowmont School of Arts and Crafts (TN), and The Metropolitan Museum of Art (NYC), and presented at conferences including the National Council on Education for the Ceramic Arts and Women Working in Clay.

-Like a storm that both unsettles and awakens.
-Connell's practice embraces chaos, care, and the transformative force of motherhood - each sculpture holding the tension between breaking and being held.
+Like a storm that both unsettles and awakens, Connell's practice embraces chaos, care, and the transformative force of motherhood - each sculpture holding the tension between breaking and being held.
 Jeana Eve Klein is a multidisciplinary artist and educator based in Boone, NC, where she is Professor of Fibers at Appalachian State University.
 Working at the intersection of textiles, digital media, and social practice, her studio practice explores themes of labor, memory, value, and the often-tenuous relationship between lived experience and its digital representation.
 From bead-woven recreations of family photographs to AI-generated weaving experiments, her recent projects examine the disconnect between physical reality and virtual perception.